Sergei Pleshivtsev

 Ramfis, The Pharaoh (Aida, G. Verdi);

-Repertoire also includes: Dosifei, Strelets (Khovanshchina, M. Musorgsky), Varlaam, Pimen (Boris Godunov, M. Musorgsky), A Fat Englishman (The Gambler, S. Prokofiev), Daland (Der fliegende Holländer, R. Wagner), Old Gypsy (Aleko, S. Rachmaninov), Father Benedictine (Betrothal in a Monastery, S. Prokofiev), Storozhevoi (Doctor Zhivago, A. Lubchenko), Commendatore (Don Giovanni, W.-A. Mozart), Faddei, Miller (The miller who was a wizard, a cheat and a matchmaker, Y. Fomin), Monk (The Stone Guest, A. Dargomyzhsky), Coachman (The Witch, V. Vlasov, V. Feret), Comissioner (The story of a Real Man, S. Prokofiev), Raimondo (Lucia di Lammermoor, G. Donizetti), 2nd knight (Parsifal, R. Wagner), Foka (The Enchantress, P. Tchaikovsky, concert performance), King René of Provence (Iolanta, P. Tchaikovsky, concert performance), Neighbor (The Fiery Angel, S. Prokofiev, concert performance).
+Repertoire also includes: Dosifei, Strelets (Khovanshchina, M. Musorgsky), Varlaam, Pimen (Boris Godunov, M. Musorgsky), A Fat Englishman (The Gambler, S. Prokofiev), Daland (Der fliegende Holländer, R. Wagner), Old Gypsy (Aleko, S. Rachmaninov), Father Benedictine (Betrothal in a Monastery, S. Prokofiev), Storozhevoi (Doctor Zhivago, A. Lubchenko), Commendatore (Don Giovanni, W.-A. Mozart), Faddei, Miller (The miller who was a wizard, a cheat and a matchmaker, Y. Fomin), Monk (The Stone Guest, A. Dargomyzhsky), Coachman (The Witch, V. Vlasov, V. Feret), Comissioner (The story of a Real Man, S. Prokofiev), Raimondo (Lucia di Lammermoor, G. Donizetti), 2nd knight (Parsifal, R. Wagner), Foka (The Enchantress, P. Tchaikovsky, concert performance), Neighbor (The Fiery Angel, S. Prokofiev, concert performance).

 The Mariinsky Theatre